 Quick Freshes is our regular Sunday almanac for the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Subscribe to our free homeschool newsletter to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🐦 THE GREAT BACKYARD BIRD COUNT is coming up two weekends from now (14–17 February, Washington’s Birthday weekend) all across the country and around the world!
+🐦 THE GREAT BACKYARD BIRD COUNT is coming up two weeks from now (13–16 February, Washington’s Birthday weekend) all across the country and around the world!
 It’s one of the best homeschool science activities all year.
 How many birds will you find in your neighborhood?

-🗓 TODAY, Sunday (2 February 2025) — Today is the 33rd day of 2025; there are 332 days remaining in this common year.
-Learn more about different modern and historical calendars in the Science & Technology section of your recommended world almanac. 📚 Today is also Groundhog Day, the historical cross-quarter day between the winter solstice and the vernal equinox. ⏚ 🐖 And on this day in 1653, the city of New Amsterdam was incorporated.
-We know it today as the city of New York. 🏙
+Monday (2 February 2026) — Today is Groundhog Day, the historical cross-quarter day between the winter solstice and the vernal equinox. ⏚ 🐖 On this day in 1653, the city of New Amsterdam was incorporated.
+We know it today as the city of New York. 🏙️️️️️

 ❡ Toasts can be a wonderful educational tradition for your homeschool lunch or dinner table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌍 🇽🇰 EVERYTHING FLOWS: Kosovo in eastern Europe is one of our countries-of-the-week, so our Weekly World River is the beautiful White Drin, which flows through Kosovo and northern Albania.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the White Drin entry in Wikipedia or perhaps on your next visit to your local library.
+🌏 🇯🇵 EVERYTHING FLOWS: Japan in eastern Asia is one of our countries-of-the-week, so our Weekly World River is the Ara or Arakawa River of Japan, the principal river of the Japanese capital of Tokyo.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Arakawa River entry in Wikipedia or perhaps on your next visit to your local library.

 ❡ Children of Ocean: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in the World Exploration & Geography section of your world almanac, and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you. 🌎 🌍 🌏